ImTiaan/DataFinder/README.md

 *   **"command not found"**: This usually means Node.js wasn't installed correctly.
 Try restarting your computer.
 *   **Scraper stops early**: Check your internet connection.
 The scraper saves progress as it goes, so you can restart it without losing everything.

+---

+## 📜 Licence

+This project is licensed under the terms of the MIT Licence.
+See the [LICENCE](LICENCE) file for details.